jasb3110/g.princals/README.md

 ################################################################################
 ```
 ## Output
-In this section, an R script and corresponding plots created using the g.princals function are presented.
+In this section, an R script and corresponding plots created using the g.princals function are presented in Spanish, and group of variables.

 |[![Plot.1](ABC.transplot.1.png)](https://github.com/jasb3110/g.princals/blob/c89ef09076884d4912b9154b38acc057999f0548/ABC.transplot.1.png?raw=true)|
 |:--:|